rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 };
 ```

-This code is kinda hacky, but it gets the job done!
-We create a second
+This code is a bit messy, but it gets the job done!
+We create a second header,
-header, `sleep_start`, and change the `start` to `get_start` to tell the
+`sleep_start`, and change the `start` to `get_start` to tell the two apart.
+We
-two apart.
-We add an extra layer to our `if` statement to check for `/sleep`,
+add an extra layer to our `if` statement to check for `/sleep`, and when we hit
-and when we hit it, sleep for five seconds, before rendering our hello page.
+it, sleep for five seconds, before rendering our hello page.

 > You can really see how primitive our server is here; real libraries would
 > handle this in a much nicer way!